REPRESENTING CLIENTS IN THE TAMPA BAY AREA AND THROUGHOUT FLORIDA FOR SLIP AND FALL ACCIDENTS

 Another important warning: do not give any statements to the business or premises owner about what happened.
 Anything you say will be used against you, and these people will not necessarily tell the truth or will choose to interpret it in a way that helps them.

 Thus, after obtaining photographs (and, if possible) names and phone numbers of witnesses is extremely viable to call a personal injury attorney and have them complete the investigation.

-If you or someone you know has been injured in a slip/trip or fall accident in the Tampa Bay area or anywhere in the state of Florida, call Ligori Law now at 813-223-2929 or at our toll-free number 877-444-2929 for a free consultation.
+If you or someone you know has been injured in a slip and fall accident in the Tampa Bay area or anywhere in the state of Florida, call Christopher Ligori & Associates now at 813-223-2929 (message and data rates apply) or our toll-free number 877-444-2929 for a free consultation with a seasoned lawyer.

 Remember: You pay no fees or cost unless we win.
-Call Christopher Ligori & associates for a free consultation with a seasoned lawyer.

-Photos of the cause of a slip or trip and fall accident are extremely important and should be taken immediately with a camera or your phone at the location of the injury.
+Remember: photos of the cause of a slip or trip and fall accident are extremely important and should be taken immediately with a camera or your phone at the location of the injury.
 Many causes of falls are repaired or cleaned up immediately; therefore, photos can provide crucial evidence of negligence.